Fast reconstruction of degenerate populations of conductance-based neuron models from spike times

-The sensitivity matrix summarizes a normalized influence of each conductance on the different timescales that should be scaled by the maximal conductances to get the underlying dynamic conductances of a given instance (see \nameref{S1_appendix}).
-When $S$ is independent of $\bar{g}$, we say that the compensation structure is \textit{linear}, whereas the opposite is called a \textit{nonlinear compensation}.
+The sensitivity matrix summarizes the normalized influence of each conductance on the different timescales, scaled by the maximal conductances to obtain the dynamic conductances of a given instance.
+When $S$ is independent of $\bar{g}$, the compensatory structure is \textit{linear}; otherwise, it is \textit{nonlinear}.